Trxyebeep/tomb3/USING.md

 - pixg
 - datag
 - savesg
-3. Go to your TR3 The Lost Artifact installation folder and
+3. Go to your TR3 The Lost Artifact disc and
 - Copy the contents of its data folder into the new datag folder.
 - Copy the contents of its pix folder into the new pixg folder.
 4. To run tomb3 in gold mode, launch the included bat file.